sschuberth/gfw-msys1-sdk/README.md

 ## TODOs (roughly in order of priority)

 * Make all Git tests pass, see the [test results](https://qa.nest-initiative.org/view/msysGit/job/msysgit-mingwGitDevEnv-test/lastCompletedBuild/tapResults/) for the latest [snapshot build](https://qa.nest-initiative.org/view/msysGit/job/msysgit-mingwGitDevEnv/lastSuccessfulBuild/).
-* Capture the console output of mingw-get and show the progress in the mingwGitDevEnv GUI.
 * Create a new "Git for Windows" installer which also comes with mingw-get package management.
+* Create a 64-bit version of "Git for Windows".
 * Upgrade Perl (to a version that includes [this patch](https://github.com/msysgit/msysgit/issues/61#issuecomment-10695361))
 * Upgrade SVN libraries (requires new Perl)
 * Contribute [msysgit's patches to MSYS](https://github.com/msysgit/msysgit/tree/msys-upstream-git/src/rt/patches) back upstream.
+* Capture the console output of mingw-get and show the progress in the mingwGitDevEnv GUI.